Seafood-Globalization-Lab/artis-model/README.md

 ### Creating python virtual environment

+> [!WARNING]
-*NOTE*: This protocol may not be successful for every individual local machine.
+> This protocol may not be successful for every individual local machine.
 The interaction in package versions and computer architecture (*i.e.* arm64 M1, M2 chips) may complicate this virtual environment set up.
 We are working on setting up a portable docker image to increase the reproducibility of this code.

 1. Open the artis-model repository in RStudio.
 2. Click on the terminal tab.